-To insure high quality for BESIII papers, analyses must undergo a careful review process.
+To insure high quality BESIII papers, analyses must undergo a careful review process.
 Authors should understand that the process is designed to improve upon the analysis and to produce a result that is worthy of publication in an international physics journal.

 Present the results of your analysis at a Physics Working Group (PWG) meeting.
 Use the comments received to improve the analysis.

 When referees are satisfied with the analysis and memo, prepare a draft paper.
-(See Paper Draft)
+(See Paper Draft) Remember to always keep the results in the memo consistent with the results in the paper!

 To release preliminary results for conferences, ask for approval from the RC.